Gamescom 2018: 10 things you need to know from Europe's largest gaming show

 The biggest announcements from Gamescom 2018

 Read on for the biggest announcements and reveals from the show.
-Plus we're still on the show floor to play the latest games, so stay tuned for our latest impressions on the newest games and hardware.
+Plus we're still on the show floor playing games, so stay tuned for our latest impressions of the newest games and hardware.

 - Looking for the best games to be playing right now, we've sorted the list you need